15 Until Next Time…

 A generic model

-To aid our understanding beyond the math, we try to visually express models in the form of graphical models, or even in more complex ways with neural networks2, as in the following images.
+To aid our understanding beyond the math, we try to visually express models in a variety of ways2, as in the following images.

 Logistic Regression Model